-Box tree caterpillar, Cydalima perspectalis, has been decimating box plants in London and the surrounding counties in recent years.
+Box tree caterpillar, Cydalima perspectalis, has been spreading throughout the UK in recent years.
 The caterpillars eat the leaves, leaving the plant looking bare, and create webbing around their feeding area.
 You may spot the pupae, concealed in a white cocoon, green/yellow caterpillars with black and white stripes (up to 4cm long), or yellow eggs on the undersides of the leaves.
 If you shake the plant, white and brown moths, around 4cm wide, may fly off.
-You can try picking off caterpillars, cutting away infested areas, applying a nematode or spraying with insecticide frequently (again, bear in mind that insecticides will kill more than the box tree caterpillar).

 If you already have box blight or box tree caterpillar in your garden, or want to avoid these potential problems altogether, it pays to look at alternatives – just as many well-known head gardeners and garden designers are already doing.